ceri-num/uv-larm/challenge/challenge-2.md

 Return to your first terminal and control the robot with `ijkl` keys.

 **To notice that rosbag are heavy files.
-It is not recommanded to add those file to git versionning.**
+It is not recommended to add those file to git versioning.**